sivaprasadbatta/B/README.md

 siva #b
-welcome siva
 to this project
 lets go to the work
-this is sample project from edureka class lets go yar
+this is sample project from edureka lets go yar COME ya ya